Hi-end and High Resolution Art Reproduction

 It is our firm believe that, a reproduction is good if the vision, on a monitor or printed, comes close to the one when looking directly at the piece.
 Another example is given by an oil painting in the crypt of the Churh of San Fermo in Verona, Italy.
 The painting portrays a group of followers praying, with their eyes to God, represented by a powerful ray of light, that lights the faces on the right side.
 This result, however, is obtained, for the most part, thanks to a small window on the right side of the piece.
 By reproducing this painting with a symmetrical light and a color scale based setting, the product is unacceptable, by transforming the lights in medium tones and completely upsetting the tones.

-We believe a good reproduction to be the result of the delicate balance of many factors and that to a correct set-up of lights, contrast, color and resolution, you need to add a necessary interpretation of the piece.
+I do believe a good reproduction to be the result of the delicate balance of many factors and that to a correct set-up of lights, contrast, color and resolution, you need to add a necessary interpretation of the piece.
 In our opinion, a reproduction has, with no doubt, to be considered like a ingenious work!